PaxGunner/OldSurvivors-BETA/README.md

 - In the future a new custom hair material will be used, which greatly improves quality of the hair <br>
 ^ (you can already see this with Nea Bob Wig hair 😉).

-**Credits:**
+**CREDITS:**

-**Oleg - for his amazing project which has Material Maps & Socket Attachments options and general easy use in CustomizationItemDB.
+**Oleg - for his amazing project which has Material Maps & Socket Attachments options and general easy use in CustomizationItemDB.**